Plot Ideas: How to Discover a Blockbuster

 First, a high concept idea helps you understand what your story is really about, what the essence of your novel is.
 That focus will help you write your novel.

 Second, it will make your novel easier to sell.
-If you’re going to sell your work to an agent or publisher, your concept has to grab them, or they will move on to the next submission without even reading it.
-If your concept is difficult to explain or understand, you will find it hard to get published.
+If you’re going to sell your work to an agent or publisher, your concept has to grab them, or they’ll move on to the next submission without even reading it.
+Concepts that are difficult to explain or understand are hard to get published.

 The best way to generate high concept plot ideas that are obvious but also unusual is to take something familiar and add a twist.
 Then the reader will see the obvious (the familiar story) and the unusual (the twist) The reader will understand that you’ve found a new and imaginative ways to tell classic stories.